 Watch this: Do Galileo satellites work all over the world?

-You can learn more about how the GSA is supporting international GNSS cooperation below.
+You can learn more about how the EUSPA is supporting international GNSS cooperation below.

 Latin America Europe Asia Africa

-The European Commission is in the process of setting up Galileo Information Centres in Latin America.
-Centres in Brazil and in Chile will start operating in the second half of 2019, with another centre also planned to cover the Caribbean.
-The GSA will contribute to these with market development information and market intelligence.
+The European Commission is setting up Galileo Information Centres in Latin America, the one in Chile is already operating, while the one in Brazil will become operational soon, with another centre also planned to cover the Caribbean.
+EUSPA will contribute to these with market development information and market intelligence.

 Other projects, including CALIBRA or ENCORE for example, have also helped build awareness of EGNSS in Latin America, helping to develop applications based on Galileo and EGNOS.

 European GNSS is having a significant impact in European Neighbourhood countries.
 A number of these countries are interested in extending EGNOS services to their territory.
-The GSA provides expertise and technical support, both to the European Commission and the partner non-EU countries, to facilitate this extension.
-Moreover, the GSA works with local partners and supports related projects aimed at promoting the use of EGNOS and Galileo throughout the region.
+EUSPA provides expertise and technical support, both to the European Commission and the partner non-EU countries, to facilitate this extension.
+Moreover, EUSPA works with local partners and supports related projects aimed at promoting the use of EGNOS and Galileo throughout the region.

 Likewise, the EC-funded MEDUSA project supported EUROMED countries in exploiting and adopting EGNSS services in civil aviation and other transport domains.
 In particular, in paving the way for the extension of EGNOS services to North Africa, MEDUSA organised various service demonstrations, workshops and training sessions and provided technical assistance to countries preparing for EGNOS.

 The European Commission is involved in institutional and public-private dialogue on satellite navigation issues with key Asian partners (Japan, Korea, China, India and others).
-The GSA contributes to these with know-how and best practice on GNSS adoption in different sectors (aviation, automotive, agriculture, rail, drones).
+EUSPA contributes to these with know-how and best practice on GNSS adoption in different sectors (aviation, automotive, agriculture, rail, drones).

 Watch this: Galileo Hackathon Bangalore